7 Steps To Healthy, Happy Aging

-- Eat a healthy, well-balance diet.
+- Eat a healthy, well-balanced diet.
 Skip the junk food in favor of fiber-rich, low-fat and low-cholesterol foods.

 “By eating a nutritious diet, you’ll lower your risk of diabetes, reduce your risk for cardiovascular disease and obesity, and improve your immune response,” he says.